Python-Markdown/markdown/docs/reference.md

         meet your specific needs, it is suggested that you write your own code to handle your encoding/decoding needs.

-!!! warning

-    The Python-Markdown library does ***not*** sanitize its HTML output.
-If you are processing Markdown input from an untrusted source, it is your responsibility to ensure that it is properly sanitized.
-See [Markdown and XSS] for an overview of some of the dangers and [Improper markup sanitization in popular software] for notes on best practices to ensure HTML is properly sanitized.

-    The developers of Python-Markdown recommend using [`nh3`][nh3] or [`bleach`][bleach][^1] as a sanitizer on the output of `markdown.markdownFromFile`.
-    However, be aware that those libraries may not be sufficient in themselves and will likely require customization.
-Some useful lists of allowed tags and attributes can be found in the [`bleach-allowlist`][bleach-allowlist] library, which should work with either sanitizer.

 ### `markdown.Markdown([**kwargs])` {: #Markdown data-toc-label='markdown.Markdown' }

 The same options are available when initializing the `markdown.Markdown` class